-A new, massive leaked database (named “Collection #1”) made headlines last week after Troy Hunt published that he uploaded The DB to his HaveibeenPwned website.
-This DB has caused a lot of questions across the industry, so we wanted to provide an update on what we’ve found and how IntSights customers will know if they are impacted.
+A new, massive leaked database (named “Collection #1”) made headlines last week after Troy Hunt published that he uploaded the database to his HaveibeenPwned website.
+This database has caused a lot of questions across the industry, so we wanted to provide an update on what we’ve found and how IntSights customers will know if they are impacted.

 Timeline & Background

 Troy Hunt got his database from a site named Raidforums.
 The user that published the data in raid forums just happened to stumble across it in Mega.nz, a known cloud file storage and sharing platform (Figure 1).
 The original post is dated January 7, 2019.
 But that user wasn’t the source of the collection, they just passed along a mega.nz link which was originally published by a user named Sanix.

 We know that because two hours before the post in Raidforums, another post was published in a separate forum named Nulled.to.
 This post, by a user named Azatej, was the post the drove this collection into public knowledge (Figure 2).
 Azatej complained about Sanix and the fact that they shared the collection to mega.nz and advised people to steer clear from them.
 The reason for Azatej’s complaint was because Sanix has exposed combo lists from Azatej’s combo selling platform in that mega.nz link.
 Azatej decided to release the entire collection to the forum as well.